-• Since SSL is terminated on the load balancer, by default, data from the load balancer to the web servers is not encrypted as shown in the diagram above.
+Since SSL is terminated on the load balancer, by default, data from the load balancer to the web servers is not encrypted as shown in the diagram above.
 This may or may not be an issue depending on the network structure between the load balancer and web servers and your security requirements

 N.B.
-From v7.6 re-encryption is possible between the load balancer and the Real Servers (a.k.a.
-SSL bridging).
+Re-encryption is possible between the load balancer and the Real Servers (aka SSL bridging).
 To use this, enable the 'Re-encrypt to Backend' option for each RIP and click Update.
 Each server must be correctly configured for HTTPS for this to work and an appropriate certificate must also be installed.
-See page 132 for more details.
+See page 138 for more details.